ulno/mcminos/doc/Bugs, issues, ideas.rst

 [ ] 2DO: When bomb, dynamite or mine explode, the field under the explosive should be decorated with a crater, using /extra/images/walls/destroyed/00/00.svg

+2015-10-17 - Andreas

+[ ] 2DO: I just realise, that the current way of walking across level borders is totally different from what we were having in the Atari version: Due to the centering of McMinos, the level would simply scroll on to show (e.g.) the left side of the level when closing in on the right edge of the level, so that